Preparing for the Future of Virtual Reality

 The Blocksmith learning system introduces students to the world of virtual reality, preparing them for the not-too-distant virtual future.
 But don’t just take our word for it!

-If you want to learn more about giving your students the tools they need to succeed in the virtual future, check out the Blocksmith Educational Camp here or view the Blocksmith webinar where PCS Edventures and the CEO of Blocksmith, Markus Nigrin, dive into exactly how an early adoption of virtual reality can prepare your students for tomorrow’s virtual future.
+If you want to learn more about giving your students the tools they need to succeed in the virtual future, check out our Blocksmith: 3D Coding and Design program or view the Blocksmith webinar where PCS Edventures and the CEO of Blocksmith, Markus Nigrin, dive into exactly how an early adoption of virtual reality can prepare your students for tomorrow’s virtual future.